Olly96/Covid-19-Visualizer/README.md

 If we update config.py then we need to run

-python config.py (This will generate the new dev.ini file)
+python config.py (This will generate the new dev.ini(configuration file))

 To Run Unit tests and view coverage